John and Gerry's Orchids of Britain and Europe

 Ophrys cilentana

-Perhaps the most important factor in determining the identity of O. cilentana is location which is restricted to an area in the west of Italy thats centred on the Cilento National Park, with the northern boundary around Naples and in the south, reaching no further than the Pollino National Park.
+Perhaps the most important distinguishing factor in determining the identity of O. cilentana is its location, being restricted to an area in the west of Italy centred on the Cilento National Park, with the northern boundary around Naples, and in the south, reaching no further than the Pollino National Park.